We have specialists in many areas of legal practice. Make an enquiry today: 0330 333 2613

 Before entering into the agreement, you will both need to disclose your assets fully, and have independent legal advice.
-You need to set out, not only that they want to enter into an agreement, but why; for example protecting an inheritance or business interests or to cover the future needs of adult children.
+You need to set out, not only that you want to enter into an agreement, but why; for example protecting an inheritance or business interests or to cover the future needs of adult children.
 It is important that every foreseen eventuality is covered; otherwise it is very easy to set the agreement aside and for one party to ask the court to disregard it.

 The agreement will be viewed by the courts as an important indication as to what was in your minds when you married or formalised your partnership, which is likely to influence their decision.
 The more detailed the agreement is, the more weight the court will place on it and the more likely it is to be held binding upon the parties.